jeremyfelt/dotfiles/README.md

 defaults, and so on.
 Tweak this script, and occasionally run `dot` from time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.

-`setup-project-directories` can be used once SSH keys are available to grab VVV, WSUWP Platform, jeremyfelt.com, etc...

 `reload!` is included to re-source new aliases, etc...